-The College Administration Building is located at 501 West State Street, near Downtown Campus.
+The Donald T. Martin Center for College Services is located at 501 West State Street, near Downtown Campus.
 FCCJ chose to build in this area to lend its support to Jacksonville's downtown redevelopment.
 The building opened in March 1982 and was designed so that areas generating the greatest traffic flow are easily accessible to the public.
-For this reason, student services offices, such as Student Records/ Registration, and Admissions and Student Aid, occupy the first floor.
-Also housed in the four-story building are Staff and Program Development, Human Resources (Personnel), Instructional Affairs, Finance, Public Affairs, the President's Office, Institutional Advancement and the FCCU Foundation.
+For this reason, student services offices, such as Enrollment Services, and admissions and student aid, occupy the first floor.
+Also housed in the four-story building are staff and organizational development, human resources (personnel), instructional affairs, finance, marketing and public relations, the President's Office, institutional advancement and the FCCJ Foundation.